 1. Log into the system as HR Manager/ HR Admin.

-The Attendance Configuration page appears, as shown in Figure 2.
-The page displays four tabs for attendance configuration.
-These tabs are:
+The Attendance capture settings page appears as shown in Figure 2.

-- Manual Settings: Allows users to mark the attendance manually.
+- Attendance Capture Settings: Allows users to mark the attendance manually.

 - File Upload Settings: Allows users to upload the attendance using a file.